about the author

 Before going to the range, check to be sure you have all needed gear (i.e., gun, permit, ammo, magazines, eye & ear protection, targets, speedloader).
 Inspect guns to be sure they’re lubricated and in good working order.
 Preload magazines to save time at the range.

 Some ranges disapprove of persons entering their facilities with loaded and/or uncased guns.
-Be sure to comply with all such restrictions.
+Comply with such restrictions.

 Keep guns cased until inside your booth; no uncased guns outside your booth.